FTC-23206/.github/docs/_pond/01d-getting-started.md

 ### onStart

-Creates the require commands to operate the robot during drive operation.
+Creates the required commands to operate the robot during drive operation.

 ```java
     @Override